Database index: Dense index

 A dense index in databases is a file with pairs of keys and pointers for every record in the data file.
 Every key in this file is associated with a particular pointer to a record in the sorted data file.

 In clustered indices with duplicate keys, the dense index points to the first record with that key.

 Sparse index

 A sparse index in databases is a file with pairs of keys and pointers for every block in the data file.
 Every key in this file is associated with a particular pointer to the block in the sorted data file.
 In clustered indices with duplicate keys, the sparse index points to the lowest search key in each block.

 Reverse index

 A reverse-key index reverses the key value before entering it in the index.
 E.g., the value 24538 becomes 83542 in the index.
 Reversing the key value is particularly useful for indexing data such as sequence numbers, where new key values monotonically increase.

+Inverted index

+An inverted index maps a content word to the document containing it, thereby allowing full-text searches.